 While the Airport District does not currently have any control over the flight paths used by aircraft taking off and landing at the Airport, the District has developed voluntary procedures designed to minimize noise and annoyance.
-The District also has an outreach campaign to educate pilots, aircraft owners and passengers on those voluntary routes.
+The District also has an outreach campaign and staff devoted to educating pilots, aircraft owners and passengers on those voluntary routes and guidelines.